University of Michigan collaborations:

 National and international collaborations:

-Institutions of Higher Education that requested samples from the Heinz C. Prechter Bipolar Genetics Repository:
+Institutions of Higher Education that requested samples or data from the Heinz C. Prechter Bipolar Research Program:

 Institutions of Higher Education that are using our PRIORI app: